Hereditary Transthyretin-Mediated (hATTR) Amyloidosis

 3. Continuation of Therapy

-Aetna considers continuation of inotersen (Tegsedi) therapy medically necessary for the treatment of ATTR-FAP when all of the following criteria are met:
+Aetna considers continuation of inotersen (Tegsedi) therapy medically necessary in members requesting reauthorization for an indication listed in Section II when all of the following criteria are met:

-1. The member must have met all initial authorization criteria; and
+1. Member must have met all initial authorization criteria; and

-2. The member must have demonstrated a beneficial response to treatment with inotersen (Tegsedi) therapy compared to baseline (e.g., improvement of neuropathy severity and rate of disease progression as demonstrated by the modified Neuropathy Impairment Scale+7 (mNIS+7) composite score, the Norfolk Quality of Life-Diabetic Neuropathy (QoL-DN) total score, polyneuropathy disability (PND) score, FAP disease stage, manual grip strength).
+2. Member must have demonstrated a beneficial response to treatment with the requested medication compared to baseline (e.g., improvement of neuropathy severity and rate of disease progression as demonstrated by the modified Neuropathy Impairment Scale+7 [mNIS+7] composite score, the Norfolk Quality of Life-Diabetic Neuropathy [QoL-DN] total score, polyneuropathy disability [PND] score, FAP disease stage, manual grip strength).

 Vutrisiran (Amvuttra)